 40 Ways To Build A Strong & Healthy Relationship

 I would invite you to agree always to be who you are not and who you think.
 Your partner wants you.
-Before starting a new relationship or making a relationship healthy, you must follow some rules.
+You must follow some rules before starting a new relationship or making a relationship healthy.

 1. Talk To Each Other

 Talk about what’s going on in your life.
-Talk about how you’re feeling if your spouse or partner in your relationship does something upsetting you.
+Talk about how you feel if your spouse or partner does something upsetting you.
 Let them know if they do something that you love that they did.
 Let them know every aspect of communicating through what you’re feeling.

 It is so vital.
-Because, even though you’re feeling something inside, your partner probably doesn’t know unless you vocalize it.
-You have to realize that even if you and your partner are so similar, you still are very different.
+Because even though you’re feeling something inside, your partner probably doesn’t know unless you vocalize it.
+You must realize that even if you and your partner are similar, you are still very different.
 You think differently, even like men and women.
 Our brains are very different sometimes.
 We have to explain ourselves.

 We can’t think they will understand naturally if you don’t speak up.
 This is where a lot of couples fail.
 Because maybe they’re too scared to share those things.
 Because it is hard if something you know is going on in your heart that you’re wrestling with if something’s bothering you.

 Maybe they’re doing it can be a little scary to bring it up.
-But I promise you it is so much healthier if you do and talk it out respectfully on a friendly tone level, especially for women.
+But I promise you it is much healthier if you do and talk it out respectfully in a friendly tone, especially for women.

-They’re probably going to repeat doing this.
-The thing that is upsetting to you is that you never corrected me and never said, “Hey sweetie!” like this, which bothers me.
+They’re probably going to repeat this.
+What is upsetting to you is that you never corrected me and never said, “Hey, sweetie!” like this, which bothers me.
 When you do it, would you mind doing this?
-Bring it to their attention but in a healthy way, instead of at your breaking point.
+Bring it to their attention but in a healthy way instead of at your breaking point.

-Praise on each other if your husband came home with groceries one day like my husband sometimes does.
+Praise each other if your husband comes home with groceries one day like my husband sometimes does.
 I’m unexpected.
-I let him know, “Honey, I appreciate that so much.”
+I told him, “Honey, I appreciate that so much.”

 It means a lot to me that you did that, so communication about everything, about all the positive things, because that’s reassuring.
 You need that in a relationship.
 You need to know, “Oh!
 I’m doing something right.
 My spouse, my partner, appreciates me.